randomcanary/recommender-system-hack10/README.md

 What is this?
-It's a quick-and-drty example of a recommender system, implemented in Django.
+It's a quickish example of a recommender system, implemented in Django.

 You can see it in action here: https://recsys-dredd-randomcanary.c9.io/index.html